krpgilly/py-automation-scripts/Tesco-vs-Lidl-scraper/README.md

 tests/
-  test_database.py   # checks that stores, products, and price data are saved correctly test_normalize.py  # checks for edge cases in the price calculation
+  test_database.py   # checks that stores, products, and price data are saved correctly test_normalize.py  # checks for edge cases in the price calculation test_selector.py   # validates the Tesco and Lidl HTML selectors used by the scrapers

 main.py              # main app entry point; works and stores results README.md            # project overview